 Solicit photos of major events.

-Post on website under Members Only section.

-Send electronic copy to Executive Director to store as a backup.

 Reach out to chapters for ongoing annual historian updates, and any past significant history (ex. past conference photos and information).

-Advice and mentor chapter historians.
+Advise and mentor chapter historians.

 Member Publications Committee

-The Member Publications Committee produces three publications: The Bulletin, Energy Update, and Connection Newsletter.
+The Member Publications Committee will publish a quarterly newsletter which is titled Connection.

-Each publication is produced four times per year.
-The Bulletins should be produced in January, April, July, and December.
-Energy Updates should be produced at the same time as The Bulletins.
-Connection Newsletters should be published in March, June, September, and October (Conference Edition).
+The publication is produced four times per year.
+The Connection should be published in January, April, July, and November (the November newsletter should contain annual conference news from the current year).

-The Member Publications Committee Chair receives content from various executive committee members, international committee chairs, and chapter chairs for the publications.
+The Member Publications Committee chair receives content from various executive committee members, international committee chairs, and chapter chairs for the publication.

 A sample publication schedule is below.
-The Member Publications Committee Chair should develop a publication schedule by Dec.
-31 of the year prior to her term and send to the president for approval.
+The Member Publications Committee chair should develop a publication schedule by Dec.
+31 of the year prior to her term based on the below recommended calendar and send to the president for approval.
 Schedule should then be sent to executive committee and other contributors, including chapter chairs and international committee chairs, so they are aware of the content submission deadlines.

-2019 Schedule:
+PUBLICATION Schedule: